GoldenChrysus/ffxiv-ember-overlay/README.md

     - If new to or unfamiliar with git, reference GitHub's article on [cloning a repository](https://help.github.com/en/articles/cloning-a-repository).
     - Alternatively, you can [download the ZIP file](https://github.com/GoldenChrysus/ffxiv-ember-overlay/archive/master.zip) for the repository.

-2. Add a property `homepage` to package.json if you intend to host the app on Web server and not at the root directory.
+2. Add a property `homepage` to package.json if you intend to host the app on a Web server and not at the root directory.

     - e.g. `"homepage": "https://username.github.io/path/to/app"`